 What do Polar heart rate sensors have in common?

-There you have it – the basic differences between the three Polar heart rate sensors.
+There you have it – the basic differences between the Polar OH1 vs Polar H10 and Polar H9 heart rate sensors.

 Even though there are some distinctions, it’s good to keep in mind that all three sensors are versatile and work for lots of other use cases in addition to the ones listed here.
 The ultimate point of all three is enabling you to train smarter with heart rate.

 Check out the heart rate sensors page for more info in other languages, should English not be your native language.